dfinance/docs/architecture/dnode.md

-# DNode introduction
+# Dncli introduction

-**DNode** is a blockchain node of dfinance platform.
+**Dnode** is a blockchain node of dfinance platform.
 Indeed **dnode** implements core functional of dfinance, reach consensus, securing chain with PoS, processing transactions, p2p connections, etc.

 You can find dnode source code into our Github [repository](https://github.com/dfinance/dnode).